Introducing tools to test Higgs interactions via $WW$ scattering I: one-loop calculations and renormalization in the HEFT: Tree level calculation of the relevant processes

 Taking into account that in this framework the Higgs is a singlet, we can also write the projections for the crossed channels with an $I=0$ external state and the corresponding isospin amplitudes

-where the last amplitude has obviously only an $I=0$ projection.\myspace All the tree level amplitudes gathered above have both LO (computed using the Feynman rules from $\mathcal{L}_2$) and the NLO contributions (obtained using the rules of $\mathcal{L}_4$).\myspace Below we present the tree level amplitudes for the different $2\to2$ processes that are important for our study.
+where the last amplitude has obviously only an $I=0$ projection.\myspace All the tree-level amplitudes gathered above have both LO (computed using the Feynman rules from $\mathcal{L}_2$) and the NLO contributions (obtained using the rules of $\mathcal{L}_4$).\myspace Below we present the tree level amplitudes for the different $2\to2$ processes that are important for our study.
 We use the following notation: a superindex indicates the different processes labeled as $WW$ for $W^+W^-\to ZZ$, $Wh$ for $W^+W^-\to hh$ and $hh$ for $hh\to hh$.
-Also, each amplitude carries a subindices ${xy}$ that represent a process with a particle $y$ propagating in the $x$ channel.
-The case with $x=c$ and no $y$, $\mathcal{A}_{c}$, represents the contact interaction of the four external particles.
-For instance, the amplitude $\mathcal{A}^{WW}_{sh}$ represents a Higgs exchanged in the s-channel of $W^+W^-\to ZZ$ scattering.
+Also, each amplitude carries a subindex ${xy}$ that represents a process with a particle $y$ propagating in the $x$ channel.
+In the case with $x=c$ and no $y$, $\mathcal{A}_{c}$, represents the contact interaction of the four external particles.
+For instance, the amplitude $\mathcal{A}^{WW}_{sh}$ represents a Higgs exchanged in the $s$-channel of $W^+W^-\to ZZ$ scattering.